- Why Social Analysis Is Essential to Success

-“If a brand isn't analyzing social [conversations and behaviors], it’s going to miss a majority of the conversation now and especially in the not-too-distant future
+If a brand isn't analyzing social, there is a strong chance they are going to miss a majority of the conversation now and especially in the not-too-distant future

-“Millennials are poised to ratchet up social media volume, making it the primary means of content distribution and real-time analysis essential.”
+Millennials are poised to ramp up social media volume, making it the primary means of content distribution and real-time analysis essential.

 - Target audiences